 \section{Abstract}

 In this paper, we obtain classification of four-dimensional Einstein manifolds with positive Ricci curvature and pinched sectional curvature.
-In particular, the first result concerns with an upper bound of sectional curvature, improving a theorem of E. Costa.
+In particular, the first result deals with an upper bound on the sectional curvature, improving a theorem of E. Costa.
 The second is a generalization of D. Yang's result assuming an upper bound on the difference between sectional curvatures.